-The Division of Physical Medicine and Rehabilitation at UF offers top-tier education, interaction with – and training under – nationally and internationally known educators in multiple areas of PM&R. These areas include sports medicine, non-operative orthopaedics, traumatic brain injury (TBI), stroke, electrodiagnostic medicine, spasticity management, pediatric rehabilitation and orthopaedics, care of the medically complex patient, interventional spine and pain management, complementary medicine, amputees and patients with neuromuscular disorders.
+The Department of Physical Medicine and Rehabilitation at UF offers top-tier education, interaction with – and training under – nationally and internationally known educators in multiple areas of PM&R. These areas include sports medicine, non-operative orthopaedics, traumatic brain injury (TBI), stroke, electrodiagnostic medicine, spasticity management, pediatric rehabilitation and orthopaedics, care of the medically complex patient, interventional spine and pain management, complementary medicine, amputees and patients with neuromuscular disorders.

 Abundant research opportunities are available with a commitment to scholarly activity as a cornerstone of the department and its training philosophy.
 Areas of research interest include: gait analysis, energy expenditure studies, research on throwing injuries, concussion, amputee outcome measures, and wound healing just to name a few areas of active inquiry.